Our Essential Services

 How Much Does it Cost to Study in the UK for International Students?

+Higher education in the UK is expensive, but prices are relatively standard across the country.
 Undergraduate students who qualify for ‘Home fee status’, i.e. UK and EU citizens, will not pay tuition fees higher than the amount capped by the government.
-In 2019, this maximum is 9,250 GBP.
-For 2019, including the fall intake, and for the duration of their course, students from EU countries will continue to pay the usual Home rate, regardless of Brexit.
+For 2020 and 2021, this maximum is 9,250 GBP.

 Fees for students from countries outside the EU, including those from the Channel Islands and the Isle of Man, vary depending on the course.